dmahapatro/dynamodb-key-areas/README.md

 ## Change in Mindset
  - Do not see NoSQL (in this case DynamoDB) from a relational database lens
- - Understand the normalization is not a criteria for DynamoDB
+ - Understand that normalization is not a criteria for DynamoDB
  - Relations will exist in DynamoDB but not in the form of Foreign Key
  - CAP Theorem:
     - Relational databases stresses on Strong consistency model (ACID)